+VLFBERHT+ | Automotive

 OTA Update Capability-Governance Gap

-Ulfberht: Governance Velocity Matching (Patent GVM) monitors capability acceleration.
-If updated capability outpaces governance by more than 1.5x, fleet rollout is blocked until governance infrastructure is verified to handle the new model.
+Ulfberht monitors the gap between AI capability and governance coverage.
+If updated capability outpaces governance readiness, fleet rollout is blocked until governance infrastructure is verified.

 Risk 04